TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 gcloud iam service-accounts keys create key.json --iam-account=my-service-account@${MY_PROJECT_ID}.iam.gserviceaccount.com
 ```

-Finally, export an environment variable so that processes can discover the key.
+Finally, export an environment variable so that processes can discover the key:

 ```sh
 export GOOGLE_APPLICATION_CREDENTIALS="${PWD}/key.json"
 ```

 If you accidentally close your shell, you will need to navigate to the directory
-containing the key and re-run this command:
+containing the key and re-run this command.

 #### Using your own machine